-In week’s episode of In-Ear Insights, Katie and Chris talk shop on change management when it comes to process management.
+In the week’s episode of In-Ear Insights, Katie and Chris talk shop about process change management when it comes to process management.
 How do we handle the creation and adoption of new processes, especially when they’re big changes?
 Tune in!

 Subscribe To This Show!

 If you're not already subscribed to In-Ear Insights, get set up now!

 - In-Ear Insights on all other podcasting software

 Of the many tools in the Google Marketing Platform, none is more overlooked than Google Search Console.
 Marketers assume it’s just for SEO, but the information contained within benefits search, social media, public relations, advertising, and so much more.
 In our new Google Search Console for Marketers course, you’ll learn what Google Search Console is, why it matters to all marketers, and then dig deep into each of the features of the platform.